-Local Investment for Local Change
+Local Solutions for Social Change

 COAL is a nonprofit based in Plateau, Nigeria, a state at the crossroads of ethno-religious diversity and artistic brilliance but also marked by recurring violence.
 Our exclusive focus is investing in grassroots educators and accelerated learning initiatives to improve learning for underserved children, and empower youth in the literary and creative arts for social change.